 What’s better than honey garlic shrimp?
 Honey garlic shrimp in a spicy sticky sriracha sauce (try saying that quickly!).
 This is one of my favorite meals to put together for our family.
-I love everything about the flavors and considering that shrimp is my first love, this has got to be one of my top 5 favorite Asian-inspired recipes of all time, along with my Sweet and Sour Cauliflower and Asian Noodle Bowls.
+I love everything about the flavors and considering that shrimp is my first love, this has got to be one of my top 5 favorite Asian-inspired recipes of all time, along with my other favorites - Sweet and Sour Cauliflower, Asian Noodle Bowls, Thai Noodle Soup, etc.

 What makes this sauce so good?
 It’s got loads of flavor from the soy sauce, ginger, garlic, sriracha, and honey.
 To round it all off, I love to add a squeeze of lime – the splash of lime juice really does make all these flavors sing!
-Serve over a bed of egg noodles or jasmine rice or cauliflower rice for a keto-friendly meal.
+Serve over a bed of basil fried rice or plain jasmine rice or even cauliflower rice for a keto-friendly meal.

 List of Ingredients